unkn0wnAPI/unkn0wnapi.github.io/README.md

 # unkn0wnapi.github.io

-Source code for my github-pages site written in VueJS3
+Source code for my github-pages site written in VueJS

 ## Prerequisites

-If you intend to build/test/deploy or debug this code, you are required to install [NodeJS](https://nodejs.org/en).
+If you intend to build, test or debug this code, it is required to install [NodeJS](https://nodejs.org/en).
-It is recommended to use [nvm](https://github.com/nvm-sh/nvm) to install and maintain NodeJS environment.
+I recommended using [nvm](https://github.com/nvm-sh/nvm) to install and maintain NodeJS environments.

 ## Usage

-To run the scripts from this repository, you'll need [Git](https://git-scm.com/) installed on the machine.
-After installing git, you need to clone this repository by using the following commands from the command line:
+To use this repository, you'll need [Git](https://git-scm.com/) installed on the machine.
+After installing git, you can clone it by using the following commands:

 ```bash
 # Clone this repository